-The Commissioner is required to monitor and assess the extent to which such public bodies are meeting their well-being objectives are being met.
+The Commissioner is required to monitor and assess the extent to which well-being objectives set by public bodies are being met.
 This duty seeks to ensure public bodies are moving closer to their objectives and contributing to the national well-being goals.
 Every five years, the Commissioner must publish an overall assessment and recommendations for improvement in a Future Generations Report.

 In April 2017, public bodies across Wales covered by the Act were required to publish their well-being objectives and steps for the first time, showing how they will improve the social, environmental, economic and cultural well-being of Wales and contribute to the seven national well-being goals.

 My team analysed the collective 345 well-being objectives and the many more steps underpinning them to understand the common themes emerging and advise on how public bodies should accelerate the pace of change.

 I published these findings, advising public bodies on how they should also fulfil their duty to report annually on progress towards their well-being objectives in my report “Well-being in Wales: the journey so far.”

 Working alongside the Auditor General for Wales through our Memorandum of Understanding, I am monitoring and assessing the progress public bodies are making towards their well-being objectives.

 In 2018/19, I developed a methodology in collaboration with the public bodies based on self-reflection and peer review.
 A self-reflection tool was completed by each public body and, following a period of shared learning with other public bodies, I provided detailed individualised advice to each public body on how to improve both the content of the objectives and to meet them quicker and better.

 The overall findings of this exercise were published in December 2019 in a report ‘Progress towards the Well-being of Future Generations Act’ and can be summarised as: